yemisprojects/eks-app/README.md

 ## Troubleshooting

 - If there are any issues with pods, authenticate using the `eksadmin1` user mentioned in the eks-infra repo.
 Run the commands below and review the pods logs.
-Replace `eksadmin1` with the AWS CLI profile created for the `eksadmin1`user
 ```sh
 aws configure --profile eksadmin1
 aws eks update-kubeconfig --region us-east-1 --name eks-poc --profile eksadmin1